 Retire Lilac, Try Ice Blue

-Lilac might have been a leading trend for many interior designers in 2016, but next year, paint companies are predicting ice-cool tones like Benjamin Moore's Iceberg and Sherwin-Williams's Icelandic colors, both in the companies' top trend reports.
+Lilac might have been a leading trend for many interior designers in past years, but paint companies are predicting upswings for ice-cool tones like Benjamin Moore's Iceberg and Sherwin-Williams's Icelandic colors, both in the companies' top trend reports.
 The fresh colors go hand in hand with the minimal Scandinavian interiors that are growing in popularity.

 Retire Mint, Try Guacamole

-Mint was everywhere in 2016, but 2017 predicts deeper more sophisticated olive tones to dominate interiors everywhere.
+Mint used to be everywhere, but this year predicts deeper, more sophisticated olive tones to dominate interiors everywhere.
 These darker tones were prominently featured in both Benjamin Moore's and Sherwin-Williams's trend reports.

-Pro tip: Pair them with fresh ice-blue tones for an unexpected and decidedly modern twist.
+Pair guacamole hues with fresh ice-blue tones for an unexpected and decidedly modern twist.

 Retire Gray, Try Sand

-Gray was the color of the year according to Pinterest, but for 2017, we're expecting warmer tones to enter the minimalistic landscape.
+Gray was the 2016's color of the year according to Pinterest, but since then, warmer tones have begun to enter the minimalistic landscape.
 Companies Behr and Benjamin Moore both predict sand tones to be big next year.

 Retire Blush, Try Dusty Rose

 Rose Quartz was the color of the year, Pantone told us in 2016, but this coming year, pinks will become decidedly darker and dustier.
-Old rose tones are at the forefront of trend reports for 2017.
+Old rose tones are at the forefront of trend reports.

 Retire Navy, Try Sealskin